mart10100/pands-project/README.md

 <BR>

 ![sepal_width_histogram.png](sepal_width_histogram.png)
 This plot has a (close to ) normal distribution of the combined species.
 The range of values is larger (2.0 mm to 4.4 mm), compared with the petal width values which range from 0.1 to 2.5 mm.
 Setosa bucks the trend for this measurement, having the largest mean (3.4 mm) of the three species.
+This could help in identifying setosa from the the other species, as it would likely be the flower with the wide sepals but small petals.
 <br>

 Overall, these graphs, when combined, can give some valuable information about each species of iris.
 To apply this to the real world, setosa jumps out to me given its small petal size and wide sepals.
 With these distinctive attributes, it would likely be the easiest for the new programming student to distinguish after completing this analysis.
-Virginica has the largest mean of three of the four variables, meaning if the programming student had to pick virginica out from the three species, they would most likely be correct in picking the largest flower.
-Versicolor is the most average of the three species, so not of much interest to the student programmer/analyst!
+Virginica has the largest mean of three of the four variables, meaning if a programming student had to pick virginica out from the three species, they would most likely be correct in picking the largest flower.
+Versicolor is the most average of the three species, so not of as much interest to the student programmer/analyst!

 <br><br>